Anisia94/HelloWorld/README.md

 Additionally and mandatory, for each test, we have to process the recorded webservices to substitute the containing dates with placeholders.
 This step is necessary because we have to use dynamics dates according to the day in which tests are executed.
 For this purpose the commands bellow should be executed :

-mvn compile
-mvn -q clean compile exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.Automation"
+ `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.Automation"`

 This will add placeholders in recorded webservices.
 Also, the responses from called stored procedures are stored locally and ready to be used in playback mode.